There are two ways to approach a big family event...

 The first is to research the fine details, spend hours pouring over websites for any and every little piece of advice - and to devour at least seven ‘top tip’ lists.
 The other is to believe in the process, trust that all will be well and head off into the unknown; to turn the day into an exciting adventure.

-Last weekend, I chose the latter approach for our highly anticipated day out to Lapland UK.
+We chose the latter approach for our highly anticipated day out to Lapland UK.
 We have three children: aged 12, 10 and nine.
 They are teetering on the edge of the Christmas precipice; dangerously close to the edge, but struggling with all their energy to hold on to the magic.
 My rationale was this: tell them nothing.
 The more they know, the more questions they will ask.
 So, in suspense, we began our Big Adventure to Lapland UK.

 Almost as soon as we pulled away, the silence was interrupted by, “Did you bring spare gloves?
 You need gloves to ice-skate, it says here.
 And hot chocolates - hot chocolates are four pounds, it says.”
 It was clear that the 12-year-old had adopted the over-researching OCD approach to our day out - and was scouring websites for any detail that she could find.
 I don’t know why I was surprised; the internet is the ruiner of magic, the curse of parents everywhere.
 Where once upon a time we would have got away with, “Because I said so” or “Wait and see”, now kids search for themselves, tell you the facts and ensure that they know more than you do.